Anonscholar/anonscholar.github.io/_tabs/about.md

 order: 1
 ---

-Welcome to my internet home.
+Welcome to my website.
 This is a place I am hoping will grow with me for quite a long time.
-Congrats, you have found my cozy little place on the internet.
+Congrats, you have found my little place on the internet.
-I hope you have a good stay here. :3
+I hope you have a good stay here.

 # A little bit of me